KallePettersson/Continous-Deployment-on-gCloud/README.md

 ![App Engine Admin API page](./assets/enable-api.png)

 ## Deploy the Express project to Google Cloud

-In your `src` folder, where the `app.yaml` file is located, run the following command in your terminal.
-Your source files are then uploaded to Google Cloud Storage.
-Cloud Build builds your app and deploys it to App Engine. `Node.js` modules are installed in the cloud as listed in your `package.json` and `package-lock.json` files and your service is started by using `npm start`.
+In your `src` folder, where the `app.yaml` file is located, run the following command in your terminal:

 ```bash
 gcloud app deploy
 ```
+Your source files are then uploaded to Google Cloud Storage.
+Cloud Build builds your app and deploys it to App Engine. `Node.js` modules are installed in the cloud as listed in your `package.json` and `package-lock.json` files and your service is started by using `npm start`.

 Go to `https://[YOUR_PROJECT_ID].[REGION_ID].r.appspot.com` in any browser to visit you deployed project.
 This could also be achieved with the following command:
 ```bash
 gcloud app browse